 - (1) The MD, in close co-operation with the CJ, must take maximum advantage of favourable meteorological conditions. - (2) The MD decides the order of events at any given time.
-He must, however, consider the wishes of the Jury, re-jumps, re-performances and any pending protests, which may affect the order. - (3) In order to ensure completion, or if the weather requires it, the MD can run two or more events simultaneously.
+He must, however consider rejumps, re-performances and any pending protests, which may affect the order. - (3) In order to ensure completion, or if the weather requires it, the MD can run two or more events simultaneously.
 For this purpose, events that are open or for men are considered different from those for women. - (4) The MD is responsible for the control of the flight direction and for observing the wind.